Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Introduction

 Algorithms have been introduced in police stations and courtrooms to facilitate the decision-making process of law enforcement actors.
-There is an increasing number of algorithmic-based solutions adopted by law enforcement authorities to enhance efficiency and effectiveness~\cite{interpol2020ai, singh2018handbook}.
-Yet most of these data-driven solutions are permeating the judicial system in a quiet and understated way.
-In some cases, end-users as judges or police officers are using algorithmic outputs as evidence without having a deep understanding about how or by whom they were designed.
-Moreover, these algorithms are often unaudited once they are implemented.
-Although algorithmic accountability itself cannot achieve social justice, it sheds light on the performance of algorithms and can prevent some of its risks.
-It is indispensable to conduct a critical and exhaustive analysis of the human-risk assessment tool loop to mitigate unintended consequences in the context of law enforcement where decisions strongly impact on people's life (e.g. sentence to jail or restraining order).
+There is an increasing number of algorithmic-based solutions adopted by law enforcement authorities to enhance efficiency and effectiveness~\citep{interpol2020ai, singh2018handbook}.
+Yet most of these data-driven solutions are permeating judicial systems in a quiet and understated way.
+In some cases, end-users such as judges and police officers are using algorithmic outputs as evidence without having a deep understanding about its risks and limitations.
+Moreover, these algorithms are often not evaluated once they are implemented in real scenarios.
+Although in most cases algorithmic tools are implemented to improve efficiency and bring potential benefits, there are risks associated with these tools.
+For instance, algorithmic tools can perpetuate inefficiency due to pitfalls in the design or implementation~\citep{valdivia2022paradox}.
+In some cases, the lack of information, training and technical knowledge by law enforcement agents on algorithmic systems can exacerbate the risks and limitations that arise when using these tools.
+As the legal and computer science scholar~\citeauthor{binns2022human} eloquently states: `it is not obvious how these different elements of justice, and the humans and machines which are supposed to serve them, can be combined without undermining each other' (2022, p.
+208).
+Indeed, the collaboration between humans and algorithms cannot be \new{seamless in each case} and the literature advocates for a need in better scrutinising the benefit-risk trade-off of algorithmic governance in law enforcement authorities in order to mitigate harms~\citep{kleinberg2018discrimination, ludwig2021fragile, de2020case}.